You must have seen them before.

 Your one page website is first of all a page – one URL for all the content.
 And this content will take longer to load than if you split it between multiple URLs (aka different pages on your website).
 Especially if your one-pager has a lot of visuals, you’ll be asking your visitors to wait a bit longer for the page to load.

 And you know how website visitors feel about waiting.
 No?
-Here’s a reminder that X% bounces off after 4 seconds of waiting:
+Here’s a reminder that 25% of your visitors bounce off after 4 seconds of waiting: